-Albania: Private hydro power plants produce 27% of electricity3.
-July 2015. / SEE Energy News
+Albania: Private hydro power plants produce 27% of electricity, SEE Energy News

 The electricity production in private hydropower plants continued an upward trend during 2014th, with an increase of 14 percent compared with 2013th.
 During the last year, according to data released by INSTAT, the contribution of hydropower in the public domain in the net domestic production amounted to 72.1 percent, while electricity production of independent and private concessionaires made 27.9 percent.
 The contribution of small hydropower plants in total energy production in 2013th was 11 percent.

 Total energy production in the last year fell by 32 percent, but it did not affect the profitability of private producers, because many new operators have entered the market.